ros-workshop/course/ros-installation.md

 Below are some rough guidelines for the various installation methods:

-### 1. Bootable Ubuntu Live USB Stick
+### 1. Ubuntu Live USB Stick

 An empty USB memory stick (>16 GB, USB 3.0) is required.
 There are plenty of tutorials on the Internet e.g. the official Ubuntu tutorial [here](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu).
 A nice alternative is [Ventoy](https://www.ventoy.net/en/index.html), which allows you to boot from any ISO copied to the USB memory stick.

 ### 2. Wipe & Install

-Follow the instructions above to create a Bootable Ubuntu Live USB Stick.
+Follow the instructions above to create a Ubuntu Live USB Stick.
 Boot from the USB stick, select install and choose _"wipe"_ during the installation.

 ### 3. Windows Dual Boot